astropy/astropy/docs/io/fits/appendix/faq.rst

 of Sphinx's basic dependencies, which include docutils, Jinja2, and Pygments.

 Next, the docs require STScI's custom Sphinx theme, `stsci.sphinxext`_.
-It's a simple pure-Python pacakge and can be installed with pip or easy_install.
+It's a simple pure-Python package and can be installed with pip or easy_install.

 The next requirement is `numpydoc`_, which is not normally installed with Numpy itself.
 Install it with pip or easy_install.
 Numpy is also required,